• Advertise

 Use this easy stencil art idea to make artwork for your house -- even if you can't draw at all!
 For this craft project you can use a drawing stencil or even just a part of a wall stencil.
 This DIY is also a fun way to learn to blend colors.

-This stencil was gifted by Cutting Edge Stencils.
 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.
-Thanks for supporting Bloom in the Black!
+Thanks for supporting Craft Your Happy Place!

 How to Make Custom Art from a Stencil